MicrosoftDocs/powerapps-docs/powerapps-docs/teams/how-templates-built.md

 Identify “personas” or roles of users who will use your application.
 At this point, you want to focus on defining the user’s key problems&mdash;what are their unmet needs?
 How important is it for them to solve this problem?

-Many teams tend to dive into solutioning before they have fully understood the user’s problem.
+Many teams tend to dive into solutioning before they've fully understood the user’s problem.
 One way to avoid this trap is to use the “Jobs to be done” framework.
 This framework helps us identify and understand the needs and goals of the users that are the original drivers of their actions or decisions.
 This artifact documents each of the persona’s core objective and jobs they want to accomplish in their language.

 ![Jobs to be done framework](media/how-templates-are-built/personas.png "Jobs To Be Done framework")